-The RSI is one of the more popular momentum indicators and it's probably among the easiest to use.
+The Relative Strength Index (RSI) is one of the more popular momentum indicators and it's probably among the easiest to use.
 It measures the overbought or oversold levels on a scale of 1 to 100.
 The common setting for the RSI is 14.
 This means it tracks the last 14 periods, whether those periods are days or 5-minute bars on a chart.

 The main thing you want to watch out for are readings above 70 or below 30.
 When the RSI is above 70, it means the market is overbought and likely due for a correction.
 When the RSI is below 30, the market is getting oversold and might be due for a rally.
 Of course, these numbers should only be used as a gauge to help you in your buying and selling decisions, not as a trading system.

 Trading With the RSI

 Many books have been written on trading with momentum indicators and the RSI, and there are multiple theories on doing so.
 Some methods are complete garbage, but many traders successfully use the RSI in their own unique ways.

 One of the best ways to use the RSI is to follow the trend and enter the market on pullbacks within a trend.
 First, identify a trending market.
 If you find a market that has been trending higher, the RSI will probably be near an overbought level of 70.
 You would look for a buying opportunity when the market corrects when the RSI reaches an oversold level near 30.